BeFiveINFO/befive-dealer-ginjirou/readme.md

 Released under the MIT license otherwise listed below:

 #### Character
 - The fictional character, Dealer Ginjirou (壺振り師・銀次郎), Doumoto - Inazuma no Kahei (胴元・稲妻の嘉平), and Nakabon no Sadakichi (中盆の定吉) are properties of Shu Miyao.
-Please use your own characters.
+Please use your own characters when you publish this game as yours.

 #### Graphics
 - The logo of Befive info is a property of Shu Miyao.
-Please feel free to replace the logo with your own when you publish.
+Please feel free to replace the logo with your own when you publish this game as yours.
 - Aoyagi Reisho Font by Musashi System
 - wargo Pattern: free Japanese style patterns, vector materials, and generally textile patterns.
 - GAHAG: distributes public domain stock images, photos and illustrations.